Insurance agents advise on insurance and sell insurance to clients.

 Useful experience for insurance agents includes:

-- insurance work such as working in claims, customer service or as a sales representative
+- insurance work such as working in claims or customer service

 - survey or inspection work